Exit Options for Foreign Investors in Bangladesh

 Strategic Exit Advisory

-We help you choose the most advantageous exit route by analyzing each option's timelines, costs, tax efficiency, and operational impact, ensuring your decision aligns with your global business strategy.
+We help you choose the most advantageous exit route by analyzing each option's timelines, costs, tax efficiency, and operational impact.

-Our team manages all interactions and secures necessary approvals from regulatory bodies such as BIDA, Bangladesh Bank, RJSC, and the High Court, ensuring a smooth and compliant process from start to finish.
+Our team manages all interactions and secures necessary approvals from regulatory bodies like BIDA, Bangladesh Bank, RJSC, and the High Court.

-We handle the meticulous preparation and filing of all required legal documents, including board resolutions, share purchase agreements, schemes of arrangement, petitions, and regulatory applications.
+We handle the meticulous preparation and filing of all required legal documents, including board resolutions, share purchase agreements, and petitions.

 Tax & Financial Structuring

-We collaborate with leading tax experts to structure your exit for maximum tax efficiency, manage share valuations, ensure tax compliance, and facilitate the seamless repatriation of funds.
+We collaborate with leading tax experts to structure your exit for maximum tax efficiency, manage share valuations, and facilitate fund repatriation.